top of page

 Something a gardener does regularly, is check on the plants growing in their garden.
 The gardener enjoys seeing the plants and flowers blossom and grow.
 They also want to see their plants get just what they need, whether that is enough sunlight or shade, water and care.
 In other words, if a plant looks thirsty, the gardener waters it.

 In the same way, a friend enjoys seeing their friend thriving and doing well; they do not envy their friend or wish for them to have a difficult time.
-When a friend sees another friend in need of something, they offer to do what they can; they do not ignore their friend's troubles.
+When a friend sees another friend in need of something, they offer to help.
+Friends do not ignore each others troubles.

 Turquoise watering-can with roses, watercolor, Shabby chic.jpg